IurieCezar/personal-webpage/README.md

 * Navigate to the project directory

-* From within the project directory, to launch the webpage double-click on:
+* From within the project directory, to launch the web page double-click on:

 `index.html`
 ## Built With